cs1302uga/cs1302-tutorials/web/http.rst

 =======  ================================================================================
 Name     Description
 =======  ================================================================================
+|ex0|_   Get text content hosted by the Project Gutenberg website.
 |ex1|_   Get image data to construct a JavaFX ``Image`` object.
 |ex2|_   Get license data using the GitHub API, then parse the JSON-formatted string in
          the response body using Google's Gson library.